writer/writer-framework/docs/docs/custom-server.md

 Streamsync uses Uvicorn and serves the app in the root path i.e. `/`.
 If you need to use another ASGI-compatible server or fine-tune Uvicorn, you can easily do so.

-## Tune server
+## Configure webserver

-You can tune your server at startup by adding a `server_setup.py` file to the root of your application, next to the `main.py` and `ui.json` files.
+You can tune your server by adding a `server_setup.py` file to the root of your application, next to the `main.py` and `ui.json` files.

-This file is executed during server startup.
-It allows you to configure [authentication](), add your own routes and middlewares on FastAPI before the server starts.
+This file is executed before starting streamsync.
+It allows you to configure [authentication](./authentication.md), add your own routes and middlewares on FastAPI.

 ```python
 # server_setup.py